-All initial contact with the club should be made through one of the commitee members.
+All initial contact with the club should be made through the form below.
 Once a member has joined they will be granted access to the membership database so they can locate other members local to themselves.

 The members of the committee are currently:

 Joining the EATOC group a few years ago, when my partner Griff purchased a 'Tiger' .To be truthful, I thought this group would be all engines, more engines and racing.
 However, I was totally surprised, by the friendliness of the members and the variety of events that the club arranges/attended.
 A great network of support and friends have been made through this club.
 Have enjoyed numerous trips out and look forward to many more.
 To be honest, I don't think we would have not have done so many miles, if we had not joined this club and enjoyed the company of the kit car owners.